showyourwork/showyourwork/docs/layout.rst

 This is your manuscript file.
 By default, it's a `AASTeX v6.3.1 <https://journals.aas.org/aastexguide/>`_ article file with a placeholder title, abstract, and introduction.
-Feel free to change the article class to whatever you'd like, although you may have to ...
+Feel free to change the article class to whatever you'd like, although you may have to include (and commit) the ``.sty`` stylesheet if it's not in the standard TeXLive distribution.
+You can also import whatever packages you want in ``ms.tex`` -- the ``tectonic`` typesetting system will automatically download and install them when building your article.

 .. _gitignore: